eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPI_08<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-When a Wallet Unit presents to an intermediary any User attributes from a PID or attestation, the intermediary SHALL, after successfully carrying out the verifications in RPI_09, forward these attributes (only) to the Relying Party on behalf of which the presentation request was made.
-If any of the verifications in RPI_09 fail, the intermediary SHALL NOT forward any attributes to the Relying Party.
+When a Wallet Unit presents to an intermediary any User attributes from a PID or attestation, the intermediary SHALL, after successfully carrying out the verifications in RPI_09, forward these attributes only to the Relying Party on behalf of which the presentation request was made.
+If any of the verifications in RPI_09 fail, the intermediary SHALL NOT forward any attributes to the Relying Party, nor to any other entity.

 </div>
 </div>